code-423n4/2022-09-y2k-finance-findings/data/CodingNameKiki-Q.md

 Recommended:
 Consider whether the condition checked in the assert() is actually an invariant.
 If not, replace the assert() statement with a require() statement.If the exception is indeed caused by unexpected behaviour of the code, fix the underlying bug(s) that allow the assertion to be violated.

-2. Missing checks for address(0x0) when assigning values to address state variables
+2. Missing checks for address(0x0) when assigning values to address state variables.

 Zero-address checks are a best practice for input validation of critical address parameters.
 While the codebase applies this to most cases, there are many places where this is missing in constructors and setters.
 Impact: Accidental use of zero-addresses may result in exceptions, burn fees/tokens, or force redeployment of contracts.